 - A fully comprehensive business and marketing guide

-The recognition that business acumen is just as essential as having a head full of facts is a welcome approach and ISSA gets bonus points for that.
+Recognizing that business acumen is just as essential as having a head full of facts is a welcome approach and ISSA gets bonus points for that.

-The unlimited student support is also another amazing feature included in the package.
+Unlimited student support is also another amazing feature included in the package.

-The first is a true/false section, second is a multiple-choice section, the third is six short essay questions, and lastly, section 4 is two case studies.
+The first is a true/false section, the second is a multiple-choice section, the third is six short essay questions, and lastly, section 4 is two case studies.

-Definitely the most challenging section to pass is the case study section.
-This section goes in depth into program design and special populations.
+Definitely, the most challenging section to pass is the case study section.
+This section goes in-depth into program design and special populations.
 Study these sections of the textbook religiously!